 All of these tasks above are basically, COMMUNICATION.
-It’s the most important aspect of any construction project.
+It’s the most important aspect of any design + build project.

-Here on our site, we are continuing to share project stories about the construction process.
+Here on our site, we are continuing to share project stories about the design + construction processes.
 Some are success stories.
 Some didn’t go quite as planned.
 Most certainly, all are lessons learned.
 These experiences reinforce our opinions and help illustrate why we recommend certain processes to facilitate excellent team communication.

 As a means to prevent some recurring construction-phase coordination issues, we began managing the construction of our projects via WERK | Building Modern, our sister construction management company.

-It has now been 15 years since we started building for our clients.
+It has now been 18 years since we started building for our clients.
 In that time, we have been able to design + build many creative projects, from major renovations to new construction, residential and commercial.
-Without a doubt, this Architect-led design + construction process streamlines communication and most effectively ensures that the built results most closely meet the client and architect design-intent.
+Without a doubt, this Architect-led design + construction process streamlines communication and most effectively ensures that the built results most closely meet the client and architect design-intent or ‘core vision’.